Snapdeal

 Snapdeal is an Indian e-commerce company, based in New Delhi, India.
 It was founded in February 2010 by Kunal Bahl and Rohit Bansal.

-Snapdeal was one of the largest online marketplaces in India.
+Snapdeal is one of the top 5 online marketplaces in India.
 Snapdeal targets the value e-commerce segment, which Bahl estimated to be three times larger than the branded goods market.

 Fashion, home and general merchandise account for a majority of the products sold by over 500,000 sellers on Snapdeal.
 Buyers from more than 3,700 towns in India shop on Snapdeal.

 History

 Establishment

 Snapdeal was founded on 4 February 2010 as a daily deals platform, before expanding to become an online marketplace in October 2011.

 Unsuccessful merger with Flipkart

 Reports emerged in Q2 2016 that SoftBank Group planned to engineer a merger between Snapdeal and Flipkart.
 Discussions took place for months, but concluded in July 2017 after the deal fell through due to lack of consensus among Snapdeal's board members.
-Disagreements over valuation and proposed special payouts to early investors—Nexus Venture Partners and Kalaari Capital—were among the reasons cited.
+Disagreements over valuation and proposed special payouts to early investors, Nexus Venture Partners and Kalaari Capital, were among the reasons cited.